nxext/nx-extensions/packages/docs-docusaurus/docs/svelte/builder/build.md

 Path to a function which takes a rollup config and SvelteBuildOptions object and returns an updated rollup config

+### --svelteConfig

+Default: `null`

+Type: `string`

+Path to a svelte.config.js file, which exports a svelte config for the svelte-rollup-plugin.

 ### --sveltePreprocessConfig

 Default: `null`